 The bill S. 148 aims to amend the South Carolina Code of Laws regarding the statute of limitations for actions based on sexual abuse and incest.
-Specifically, it proposes to extend the time frame within which individuals can file lawsuits for damages related to sexual assault, sexual abuse, or incest.
+Specifically, it modifies Section 15-3-555 to extend the time frame within which individuals can file lawsuits for damages related to sexual assault, sexual abuse, or incest.
 Under the new provisions, individuals can initiate legal action within six years after reaching fifty-nine years of age or within eight years from the time they discover the injury and its connection to the abuse, whichever is later.
-Additionally, the bill states that parental immunity cannot be used as a defense in these cases, and it allows for actions that were previously time-barred to be filed within one year of the bill's effective date.
+Additionally, the bill allows any claims that were previously time-barred to be filed within one year of the act's effective date.

 Statutes affected: 12/11/2024: 15-3-555, 15-78-110